 SET Participants2015-16 Academic Year

 Mennonite Healthcare Fellowship (MHF) encourages persons studying for healthcare professions to learn and serve in cross-cultural mission/service settings in developing countries.
-To further this goal, MHF provides scholarships through the Mobilization for Mission Fund for a Student Elective Term (SET).
+To further this goal, MHF provides educational grants for travel and living expenses for a Student Elective Term (SET).

-MHF is pleased to award Student Elective Term scholarships to the following students for the 2015-16 academic year.
+MHF was pleased to award Student Elective Term grants to the following students for the 2015-16 academic year.

 Daniel Driver is originally from Goshen, Indiana and is a graduate of Goshen College.
 He resided in Indianapolis, Indiana during his years of study at Indiana University School of Medicine where he graduated with his MD degree in 2016.
 During his final year he carried out his Student Elective Term in Quito, Ecuador through the Child Family Health International (CFHI), an international NGO based in San Francisco.

 Carrie Schlabach is from Holmes County, Ohio, and is a 2012 graduate of Eastern Mennonite University where she received a Bachelor of Science in Nursing with a minor in Spanish.
 She is currently living in Richmond, Virginia.
 She graduated from Virginia Commonwealth University in May 2016 with her Master’s degree.
 She recently passed her boards and is now certified as a family nurse practitioner.
 She did her Student Elective Term at a clinic in Mumbai, India during January and February of 2016.